 So you’re now probably wondering, “How do I find a life insurance company that will offer me a policy with muscular dystrophy?”
 The most important factor in finding a company is working with an independent life insurance agent that has multiple companies available to you.

 Finding the companies that will offer you life insurance is a difficult task.
 Your agent needs to ask you the right questions and get to know your specific situation so they can research all the underwriting criteria.
 If an agent isn’t asking you the questions above and is just giving you a quote – You’re probably getting declined.
 This is going to make it even more difficult moving forward.
 You want to be sure you’re applying with a company that will give you the best chance at an approval with the best value.
-At Life Insurance Blog, we will get to know your situation and take the time to find the right life insurance companies based on your budge and goals.
+At LIB, we will get to know your situation and take the time to find the right life insurance companies based on your budge and goals.

 We hope our post, Best Life Insurance for Muscular Dystrophy was helpful.
 If you’d like to learn more about Muscular Dystrophy, we’ve put together a quick MD 101 below.
 Also, if you’d like to leave a comment or ask us a question – please scroll to the bottom the post.